Aman7747/Contrastive-Counterfactual-Generation-for-Imperceptible-Adversarial-Attacks-/README.md

 ## Abstract

 CoCoGen is an adversarial attack framework for generating highly effective and visually imperceptible adversarial examples under a composite threat model.
-The method combines an \(L_\infty\) magnitude budget, an adaptively selected spatial sparsity budget, and a high-frequency spectral constraint.
+The method combines an $L_\infty$ magnitude budget, an adaptively selected spatial sparsity budget, and a high-frequency spectral constraint.

 CoCoGen formulates perturbation generation using a contrastive counterfactual margin that explicitly targets the most competitive incorrect class.
-The perturbation is localized through gradient-based Top-\(k\) spatial projection and constrained to the high-frequency Fourier subspace.
+The perturbation is localized through gradient-based Top-$k$ spatial projection and constrained to the high-frequency Fourier subspace.
 Masked momentum-based optimization is then used to cross the decision boundary while preserving perceptual fidelity.
 An adaptive sparsity/spectral search identifies feasible configurations.

 The camera-ready paper reports 100% attack success across the four primary architectures while maintaining high perceptual quality, together with cross-dataset, transferability, ablation, qualitative, and human-perceptual evaluations.